Mohamedelmahdy01/Jurisprudence/README.md

 ## Backup Procedures

-The `backup` directory contains scripts for backing up the Moassel project, MongoDB, and OpenSearch.
-These can be run manually if needed, but are also scheduled via Ansible.
+All backup and restore operations are fully automated via Ansible roles.
+Manual scripts are kept for reference or emergency use only.

 - **Backup Moassel Project:**
-  Run `backup/backup_moassel.sh` to back up the Moassel project directory, compress it, upload it to Cloudflare R2, and remove the local backup.
+  - Automated: Managed by Ansible backup role and scheduled tasks.
+  - Manual: You can run `backup/backup_moassel.sh` if needed.

 - **Backup MongoDB:**
-  Run `backup/backup_mongodb.sh` to back up the MongoDB database, compress the export, upload it to Cloudflare R2, and remove the local backup.
+  - Automated: Managed by Ansible backup role and scheduled tasks.
+  - Manual: You can run `backup/backup_mongodb.sh` if needed.

 - **Backup OpenSearch:**
-  Run `backup/backup_opensearch.sh` to create a snapshot of the OpenSearch data and upload it to Cloudflare R2.
+  - Automated: Managed by Ansible backup role and scheduled tasks.
+  - Manual: You can run `backup/backup_opensearch.sh` if needed.

-## Environment Variables
+## Configuration & Variables

+All service and infrastructure configuration is managed via Ansible variables in `ansible/group_vars/all.yml`.

+- Sensitive data (passwords, secrets) should be protected using Ansible Vault.
+See [Ansible Vault documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
+- Do not commit real secrets or production credentials to version control.

-Refer to the `.env.example` file for the required environment variables for the application.
+Refer to the `.env.example` file for application-level environment variables only.
-**Do not commit your real `.env` file to version control.**

-## Scheduled Backups
+## Scheduled Backups & Automation

-The `crontab.txt` file contains scheduled tasks for automated backups.
-These are installed automatically by Ansible.
+All backup schedules and cron jobs are managed by Ansible.
+See `ansible/roles/backup` and `crontab.txt` for details.
+No manual cron setup is required.

-## Deployment Automation
+## Deployment & Provisioning

-Deployment and provisioning are fully automated using Ansible.
-See `ansible/site.yml` for details.
+Deployment, provisioning, and all service setup are fully automated using Ansible.
+See `ansible/site.yml` and the roles in `ansible/roles/` for details.

-## Conclusion
+## Ansible Roles Overview

-This README serves as a guide to set up and manage the Moassel project.
+Each major service is managed by a dedicated Ansible role:

+- `nodejs`, `pm2`: Application runtime and process management
+- `mongodb`: Database installation, configuration, and user setup
+- `opensearch`, `opensearch_dashboards`, `opensearch_cli`: Search and analytics stack
+- `nginx`: Web server and reverse proxy
+- `awscli`: AWS CLI tools for backup/restore
+- `certbot`: SSL certificate automation
+- `firewall`: Security and port management
+- `ssh`: SSH hardening and access control
+- `backup`: Automated backup and restore tasks

+All configuration is dynamic and controlled via variables in `group_vars/all.yml`.

+---

-For further assistance, refer to the Ansible roles and playbooks for detailed instructions.
+For further assistance, see the Ansible playbooks and roles, or contact the project maintainer.